 Going with all brand new hardware is totally tempting.
 New is easier to source, install, and offers up-to-date lock technology.
 I found several really good looking new pieces out there, especially among handlesets and locksets.
 Handlesets and locksets are more streamlined and beefy than just a knob and deadbolt set up, since all of the parts are usually coupled into a cohesive piece.
 Several reasonably priced products out there are clean and modern enough to look right at home on a mid-century door (though if you want brass your options are more limited).
 Proof:

-Emtek Stretto Modern Rectangular Sideplate (my first choice, but without that lever…Emtek levers and knobs are customizable and choices range from simple circle knobs to kooky hexagons and even LUCITE!!!!!)
+Emtek Stretto Modern Rectangular Sideplate (my first choice, but without that lever…Emtek levers and knobs are customizable and choices range from simple circle knobs to kooky octagons to modern crystal!):

-Emtek Modern Rectangular Two Point (b in photo below) – LOVE so much, but no brass.
+Emtek Modern Rectangular Two Point (b in photo below) – LOVE it so much with that knob, but no brass option:

 OPTION 2: VINTAGE LOCKSETS

-I didn’t have much success in finding good looking vintage sets in usable condition.
+I didn’t have much success finding good looking vintage sets in usable condition.
 I saw one or two but none that blew me away.
 However, (dream door knob alert!)
-I offer the Jonathan Adler as the final word that it is actually possible and to never give up because you just may end up with the greatest hardware ever:
+I offer the Jonathan Adler as the final word that it is actually possible and to never give up because you just may end up with the greatest hardware ever, the elusive Schlage Sahara:

 OPTION 3: NEW KNOBS

 Plenty of lock companies are producing the same classic keyed entry knobs they have been for 50 years.
-On their own they may be boring, but these are the perfect base for gussying up (see #4-6 below!).
+On their own they may be a little underwhelming, but these are the perfect base for gussying up (see #4-6 below!).

 OPTION 4: VINTAGE ESCUTCHEONS